 For information on buses in the Reading area visit www.reading-buses.co.uk for information on rail travel www.nationalrail.co.uk/stations_destinations/disabled_passengers

 The London Underground is being upgraded to improve step-free access, but large parts will remain largely inaccessible to people with mobility problems for the foreseeable future.
 Staff at Underground stations are trained to help assist people move around the underground system – for example, by helping you avoid escalators and calling ahead to arrange for assistance at your destination.

 Discounts on public transport for older people and disabled people

-If you regularly travel by train, it’s probably worth getting a Disabled Person’s Railcard, giving you a third off the price of rail tickets.
-Check the eligibility criteria to see if you are eligible for a Disabled Railcard Card.
-Children aged five to 16 with disabilities are eligible for a Disabled Person's Railcard, allowing an adult to travel with them for a third of the cost of an adult fare, while the child pays the normal child fare.
+Train ~ If you regularly travel by train, it’s probably worth getting a Disabled Person’s Railcard, giving you a third off the price of rail tickets.
+Check the eligibility criteria to see if you are eligible for a disabled persons railcard .
+Children aged five to 16 with disabilities are eligible for a disabled person's railcard, allowing an adult to travel with them for a third of the cost of an adult fare, while the child pays the normal child fare.

 Taxi and private hire companies ~ can provide wheelchair-accessible vehicles if you let them know when you book a vehicle.
 Some councils also offer taxi voucher schemes for those who may find it difficult to use public transport, because they are frail or disabled.